 Learn how Michigan selects nominees for key statewide offices through party conventions, early endorsements, and how you can get involved in the process.

 Most Michigan voters are used to walking into a polling place in August or November, filling out a ballot, and assuming that’s when candidates are chosen.
+But for several of Michigan’s most powerful statewide offices, the real decision-making happens months earlier — inside party conventions.

+And unless you’re active inside a political party, you probably never see it.
 Learn how Michigan’s convention system works, what early endorsement conventions are (and are not), how delegates are selected, and where citizens can plug into the process.

 This guide is designed for easy online navigation with clickable sections.
 If you’d rather download or print a copy, you can get the full PDF version.